Unfold 1 puff pastry sheet and press into the bottom of a greased pie pan. Cut off extra crust corners.

 Pour blueberries into crust.
 Sprinkle sugar evenly over top.
 Add more or less to your desired level of sweetness.

 Next sprinkle lemon juice evenly over top.
 Then, if you want a thicker gel-like filling, loosely sprinkle pectin evenly over top of the blueberries.
+Toss blueberries to coat and spread pectin.
 Finally, place darts of butter throughout.

 Unfold remaining puff pastry sheet and place on top of the pie, cut off or fold under extra dough.
 Pinch edges to seal and poke holes with a fork to vent the top.